 UGM in 2020

 This year, as we celebrate 100 years of organized artistic activity in Maribor, UGM will exhibit the 100 best works from our collection.
-The year will also be marked by the return of the international triennial of art and environment.

 2020 will begin with the opening of the second part of the retrospective exhibition of the artist Meta Grgurevič in her local exhibition space, which will be accompanied by the exhibition in Künstlerhaus, Halle für Kunst & Medien (KM - Graz, Austria) on January 31.
 This is the first extensive retrospective exhibition of Meta Grgurevič’s artwork, one of the most exciting artists of the middle generation that explores and constructs kinetic systems and builds them into multidimensional compositions.
 On February 29, we will also organize free transport between, and a guided tour of, the two exhibitions in cooperation with KM - Graz.